sel4-cap/dev-kit-microkit-manifest/docs/uboot_driver_usage.md

 #### Configuration for different platforms

 Although `uboot-driver-example` was created to demonstrate the device drivers developed for this MaaXBoard developer kit, it is configurable to support other platforms.
-For example, in the [worked example appendix for the Odroid-C2](appendices/add_odroidc2.md), a small subset of drivers has been developed for that platform, and the `uboot-driver-example.c` source file for `uboot-driver-example` uses the preprocessor macros `CONFIG_PLAT_MAAXBOARD` and `CONFIG_PLAT_ODROIDC2` to configure which commands are run for each platform.
 By default, all tests are enabled for an unrecognised platform, but this would be readily configured for a new platform's `CONFIG_PLAT_...` preprocessor macro.

 ### Instructions for running `uboot-driver-example`